 EASTERN UNIVERSITY HEALTH INSURANCE

-All full-time traditional undergraduate students in traditional baccalaureate programs, all students living in University residences, and all international students, including exchange students, are required to carry health insurance.
-Students will be billed for health insurance annually unless the online waiver has been successfully completed.
-Graduate students are highly encouraged to maintain health insurance from a private provider.
+All full-time traditional undergraduate students, all students living in University residences, and all international students, including exchange students, are required to carry health insurance.
+Students are required to provide proof of insurance to the University health center.
+Students